 Once you get to the end of the canyon, you can turn around and hike back the way you came, or take the stairs up to walk the rest of the loop through more Redwood trees.
 We took the stair route since a lady said that walking through it felt like a mystical, magic forest, but we wished we would have just hiked back through the river because it was so amazing.

 However, if you do take the forest route, you'll end right back up at the base of the canyon, so you can always play more in the river and canyon after the short hike.

 Plan a few hours for this stop at least.
 It's breathtakingly beautiful and so fun for children!

-- visit the Battery Point Lighthouse in Crescent City.
+- Visit the Battery Point Lighthouse in Crescent City.
 The morning we left was super foggy, so we could hardly see it.
 The lighthouse looks so picturesque, so it would have been fun to take the tour and get some pictures.

-- hike the Boy Scout Trail and Big Tree trail.
+- Hike the Boy Scout Trail and Big Tree trail.

-- complete the Junior Ranger programs
+- Complete the Junior Ranger program.

 You are going to love your trip to the Redwood National Park.
 If you have any specific questions, I'd love to answer them.
 Leave a comment below or send an email to [email protected].